tt5321/AgileStudy/OOPDoc.md

 const id_assign = event2.id; //2
 ```

 **Explanation:** The getter method for UserEvent and its subclass AssignmentEvent can be used interchangebly.
+Also, AssignmentEvent can expand its own method, like create_studyplan.

 **Violation Example:**
 If we check types manually instead of using polymorphism, it would be bad practice.